On the back cover blurb of Twenty Thousand Roads, David N. Meyer’s biography of Gram Parsons, it reads:

 The lore surrounding Gram as a legend in country music has even more to do with his surreal life than it does with his brand of music.
 He was born into a rich, dysfunctional family, lost both parents to the bottle before he graduated high school, and developed his own deathly drug habits before dying at a young age.
 He was notoriously ill-fated in all facets of life.
 When tracing Gram’s path of doom and self-destruction, there is a long line of predecessors who like he, threw away their potential with both hands, most notably the great Hank Williams.
 Touted the “Hillbilly Shakespeare” for his eloquent redneck poetry, Williams’ high and lonesome melodies still stand in a league of their own.

 In some ways, the ideology of being a “legend” is the most interesting and often conflicting part of Gram’s legacy.
 Like Williams, Gram’s early death and mythological exit from earth have been romanticized to all ends.
-The sad reality of Gram’s tragic story is that his life was one of wasted talent, potential drowned in excess, kindness shaded by inner demons.
+The sad reality of Gram’s tragic story is that his life was one of wasted talent, potential drowned in excess, kindness overshadowed by inner demons.
 However, unlike many legendary artists who died too soon, the darkness within Gram’s soul was directly connected to his greatness.
 His pain was real.
 His songs were from the heart.
 His music bled truth.
 Nothing is more country than that.

 Gram’s undying love for country music existed in both an emotional and a spiritual capacity.
 He gravitated towards the champions of emotional honesty.
 He empathized with the most troubled of souls in their darkest moments.
 When it came to country, he sought to serve the music, first and foremost.
-And arguably no one ever did so as lovingly as he.
+Arguably no one ever did so as lovingly as he.